Donearm/Scientia/content/operating_systems/linux/SystemD.md

 + `hostnamectl set-hostname abc` = set hostname to `abc`
 + `localectl` = get current locale, both on virtual console and X11
 + `timedatctl` = get info about time and timezone

+### Timers
++ `systemctl list-timers --all` = show a full list of timers, enabled or not
++ `systemd-analyze calendar "Mon,Tue *-*-01..04 12:00:00"` = check that the time specified in a timer unit is correct and when it will trigger the relative service